DavidHe1127/Mr.He_HandBook/Web,Networking,System/shell.md

 # treat unset variables as an error and exit immediately. i.e echo "$undefined".
 Note it's smart enough to not exit when it is seeing undefined variable in a parameter expansion. i.e RESULT=${UNDEFINED:-$DEFAULT}
 ```
 [Safer bash scripts with 'set -euxo pipefail'](https://vaneyckt.io/posts/safer_bash_scripts_with_set_euxo_pipefail/)

+### Alias

+`alias` command will only work for that specific instance of the shell meaning once shell exits, effect will disappear.